Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 Where `48` means the icon will be initialized with a resolution of 48x48 pixels. `Icon`s can only be square.

 If we want to display this icon using a widget, we can use `ImageDisplay`s [`create_from_icon!`](@ref).
-Ths is similar to images, however, because `Icon` will usually not be rasted-based, the `ImageDisplay` will scale much more smoothly to any resolution, as no interpolation has to take place.
+This is similar to images, however, because `Icon` will usually not be raster-based, the `ImageDisplay` will scale much more smoothly to any resolution as no interpolation has to take place.

 Other than with `ImageDisplay`, we have other ways to use icons in graphical widgets: We can directly make the icon a child of a `Button` or `ToggleButton` using [`set_icon!`](@ref).
 Icons can furthermore be inserted to the left or right of an entry using [`set_primary_icon!`](@ref), and [`set_secondary_icon!`](@ref), and they can be used in menus, which we will learn about in the next chapter.

 ## Icon Themes

 !!! note
-    This chapter is not yet complete, consider viewing the document of [`IconTheme`](@ref) and its related functions.
+    This section is not yet complete, see the documentation for [`IconTheme`](@ref), and the [Freedesktop Icon Theme Specification](https://specifications.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html) instead.

+---

+`Icon` has a number of uses where it cannot be replaced by an `ImageDisplay`.
+One such purpose is as a **menu icon**, which we will make great use of in the next section.